RadialDevGroup/ombudsman/GUEST_PROGRAM.md

 At some point, the Senior Developer may tell the Director of Engineering to consider this person for hire.
-The Director of Engineering should then go through the interview process and screening the candididate.
-Overall, the President of the company gets to make the final decision.
+The Director of Engineering should then go through the interview process and screening the candidate.
+The President of the company will make the final hiring decision.

 There will also be a nondisclosure agreement, and this will include a mandated disclosure of conflicts of interest for all guests that work with us.